 What is Ox4444?

-Ox4444 is a high-risk virus that is categorized as ransomware.
-It is a new variant of a high-risk malware called GlobeImposter.
-Once a computer gets infected with Ox4444, this virus encrypts all (or most) files and makes them unusable.
-Ox4444 adds the ".Ox4444" extension to each encrypted file.
+Ox4444 is a virus categorized as ransomware and is a new variant of high-risk malware called GlobeImposter.
+Once a computer is infected with Ox4444, this virus encrypts all (or most) files and makes them unusable.
+Furthermore, Ox4444 adds the ".Ox4444" extension to each encrypted file.

 Screenshot of a message encouraging users to pay a ransom to decrypt their compromised data:

 Most ransomware-type viruses are very similar.
 Some examples of other viruses of this type are Dharma-tron, Maria, Xxxxx, Sicck, and Gdb.
 Generally, these viruses encrypt files and make ransom demands.
 Most common variables are the cryptography algorithm used and sum of money (ransom) required for decryption.

 Generally, manual decryption is impossible, unless the virus contains bugs, flaws, or is not fully developed.
 In some cases, people are encouraged to contact cyber criminals.
 Therefore, maintain regular backups and keep them on a remote server or unplugged storage device.
 If not, the ransomware virus might encrypt backups with other data.

 It is difficult to determine the exact reason for this infection, however, there are several common that systems are infected with ransomware.
 Ransomware-type viruses usually are proliferated using spam email campaigns, untrustworthy third party software download sources, trojans and fake updaters.